 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the D3400 is 2 percent smaller.
 They nevertheless have the same format factor of 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-Despite having a slightly smaller sensor, the D3400 offers a higher resolution of 24 megapixel, compared with 12.2 MP of the D300S.
-This megapixel advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.91μm versus 5.53μm for the D300S).
+Despite having a slightly smaller sensor, the D3400 offers a higher resolution of 24 megapixels, compared with 12.2 MP of the D300S.
+This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.91μm versus 5.53μm for the D300S).
 However, it should be noted that the D3400 is much more recent (by 7 years) than the D300S, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.
 Coming back to sensor resolution, it should be mentioned that the D3400 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
+This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under consideration, the D3400 offers substantially better image quality than the D300S (overall score 16 points higher).
 The advantage is based on 2.3 bits higher color depth, 1.7 EV in additional dynamic range, and 0.6 stops in additional low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the D3400 provides a better video resolution than the D300S.
 It can shoot movie footage at 1080/60p, while the D300S is limited to 720/24p.